ericps1/crts/README.md

 	$ make
 	$ make setup_env

+	NOTE: do no run the last command as sudo

 	The last command sets up an environment variable for the CRTS path and allows the user to launch CRTS_UE as sudo without a password.
 This is important for the automatic operation so that the user doesn't need to enter his/her